robinhouston/write-to-mp/README.md

 ### See if it works on your computer

+1. If you're using Windows, install [Python 2.5](http://www.python.org/ftp/python/2.5.4/python-2.5.4.msi).
+(If you're using a Mac or Linux, it is probably installed already, so you can skip this step.)
-1. Download the [Google App Engine SDK for Python](http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python) and install it on your computer.
+2. Download the [Google App Engine SDK for Python](http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python) and install it on your computer.
-2. Run the Google App Engine Launcher.
+3. Run the Google App Engine Launcher.
-3. Choose "Add existing application", and select the directory containing this application.
+4. Choose "Add existing application", and select the directory containing this application.
-4. Click the Run button.
+5. Click the Run button.
-5. Go to http://localhost:8080/mp/write in your web browser, and make sure a page appears.
+6. Go to http://localhost:8080/mp/write in your web browser, and make sure a page appears.

 **For advanced users**: There is a test data set distributed with this code, in the file `data/test-data.sqlite`.
 You can tell the dev appserver to use this data file by passing